pavel-mlgn/obsidian_gtd_vault/Templates/Meeting.md

 # Attendees

 # Agenda
-%%  Write down the nain topic to discuss %%
+%%  Write down the main topic to discuss %%

 # Notes
-%%  Cover any key information disscused in the meeting %%
+%%  Cover any key information discussed in the meeting %%